 Value

-A data frame where each row represents a sample, and each column represents a genetic marker related to the specified antibiotic's drug class.
-The binary values in the matrix indicate the presence (1) or absence (0) of each marker for each sample, along with resistance status columns for the specified antibiotic: R for resistant (defined from sir_col, 1=R, 0=I/S) and NWT for nonwildtype (defined by ecoff_col if provided: 1=NWT, 0=WT; otherwise defined from sir_col: 1=I/R, 0=S).
+A data frame where each row represents a sample, and each column represents a genetic marker related to the specified drug's genotype class or drug mapping.
+The binary values in the matrix indicate the presence (1) or absence (0) of each marker for each sample, along with resistance status columns for the specified drug: R for resistant (defined from sir_col, 1=R, 0=I/S) and NWT for nonwildtype (defined by ecoff_col if provided: 1=NWT, 0=WT; otherwise defined from sir_col: 1=I/R, 0=S).

 Details